virtual-labs/exp-half-adder-full-adder-iitg/experiment/aim.md

-### To implement Half adder & Full adder by using basic and universal gates
+### To implement Half adder by using basic and universal gates